dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 #### What to read next?
 Have a look at the ready-to-run [examples](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples).

-Learn about the library exceptions and best practices in [[Exception Handling|Exception-Handling]].
+Learn about the library exceptions and best practices in [[Exceptions, Warnings and Logging|Exceptions,-Warnings-and-Logging]].

 You want *more features*?
 Check out [[Extensions – JobQueue|Extensions-–-JobQueue]]!